Unity-Technologies/com.unity.mobile.logcat/External/UnityLogcatServer/README.md

   exact orphan the timeout exists to prevent.
 At that point nothing has been claimed that needs unwinding, so exiting is both simpler and the only thing that works.

-* **The disconnect-watch thread exists because writes alone are not enough.** On a screen that has stopped changing, no frames are produced, so a departed client would go unnoticed and the server would sit there mirroring a display nobody is reading.
-The watch thread reads the socket and treats EOF as the end of the session.
-It is also where a control channel would be read from later.
+* **The control reader doubles as the disconnect detector, because writes alone are not enough.** On a screen that has stopped changing no frames are produced, so there is no write to fail: a departed client would go unnoticed and the server would sit there mirroring a display nobody is reading.
+The reader treats EOF as the end of the session.
 * **The socket is closed before the streamer.** Closing it first unblocks a capture thread parked in a write, so teardown does not have to wait for it.
 Teardown then releases the mirrored display, closes the `ImageReader`, joins the capture thread